-- try to limit each paragraph to 1 or 2 short sentences
+- try to limit each paragraph to one or two short sentences

 - be clear